schmurfy/Collector/README.md

 - [Done] being able to receive packets from a collectd deamon
 - [Done] all the event handlers can be loaded or unloaded as wanted via the config file
-- send events to other applications to handle them.
+- [Done] send events to other applications to handle them.
 - write and event handler which will write the values in rrd files.
 - zeromq as transport module (I tried erlzmq2 but it just feels like it will be a major pain in the ass to deploy on production system with its recompilation of zeromq pulled